yoyojacky/deskpidocs/wiki/docs/super4c.md

 This hardware supports four channels of CM5 and extends almost all interfaces of the CM5, providing users with powerful device connectivity.
 Additionally, the hardware integrates an ESP32 processing module, offering remote management capabilities for the entire cluster device.
 For convenience, this document will refer to this cluster board hardware as the "motherboard" in subsequent sections.
-It supports four channels of CM5 and extends almost all the interfaces of CM5, providing users with powerful device - connection capabilities.
-Meanwhile, the hardware also integrates an ESP32 processing module, which offers remote management capabilities for the entire cluster of devices.
-For the sake of convenience in explanation, this document will refer to this cluster board hardware as the "motherboard" in the following sections.

 <font color=red> Compatible with Raspberry Pi CM5 Only</font><br>